 Another example is an instance where “day” refers to a period of time (during the Millennium) after the Messiah, Jesus, has returned and will bestow great blessings upon Israel:

-In that day the Branch of the Lord will be beautiful and glorious, and the fruit of the land will be the pride and glory of the survivors in IsraelYet other examples are in references, throughout the Old Testament, to the “day of the Lord”(Isaiah 4:2).
+In that day the Branch of the Lord will be beautiful and glorious, and the fruit of the land will be the pride and glory of the survivors in Israel.
+Those who are left in Zion, who remain in Jerusalem, will be called holy, all who are recorded among the living in JerusalemIsaiah equated the “day of vengeance” with a year of time(Isaiah 4:2,3).

 Some believe that the ordinals “first,” “second,” “third,” etc., in describing the days of creation, are sure indicators that they were days of 24 hours in length.
 However, there is no rule, pertaining to Hebrew usage or grammar, which dictates that yōm, when preceded by an ordinal, must refer to a 24-hour day.